Comcast/plax/subst/README.md

 {"tacos":3,"chips":1}
 ```

-Today you can also use YAML "includes" to embed some YAML into a large
+Today you can also use YAML "includes" to embed some YAML into a YAML
-YAML structure.
+structure.
 This YAML inclusion supports splicing into arrays and
 maps.
 Simple example:

 ```YAML